You might recognize these two from Eucharistic Prayer I. Pope Damasus heard the story of these martyrs from their executioner.

 Marcellinus was a priest, Peter was not but was very good at bringing people to Christ, even his jailer.
 Marcellinus was good at baptizing the people that Peter brought to Christ.
 For that both were arrested, I would guess for disrupting the public service of public servants by making them Christian and therefore citizens unwilling to perform their public duties of offering sacrifices.

-Whatever the case, they apparently even convinced the man who killed them and so much so that he would relate it to a young boy for his inspiration who would one day be pope.
+Whatever the case, they apparently even convinced the man who killed them and so much so that he would relate it to a young boy who would one day be pope for his inspiration.

 Salvation is a cooperation of all of us, laity, religious, and clergy alike.
 Do not be afraid to aid in RCIA and be Peter to your pastor's Marcellinus!